What Is a Division Order and Why It Matters

 The effective date.
 This is when the division order takes effect.
 Revenue earned before this date may be handled differently.

 Any additional terms.
-Some division orders include clauses that go beyond the basic allocation of revenue.
+Some division orders include clauses that go beyond basic revenue allocation.
 Look for language about indemnification, warranty of title, or payment terms that seem unusual.
-In most states, you can strike those clauses and still sign the division order.
+In most states, you can strike those clauses and still sign the division order for the purpose of confirming your decimal interest.

 What Happens If You Don't Sign

-If you don't sign the division order, the operator may hold your payments in suspense.
+If you don't sign the division order, the operator will typically hold your payments in suspense.
 They know you're owed money, but they want written confirmation of where to send it and that you agree with the decimal interest.

 When Division Orders Change